-Despite these compelling figures, a majority of American men view osteoporosis solely as a "woman's disease," according to a 1996 Gallup Poll.
+Despite these compelling figures, surveys suggest that a majority of American men view osteoporosis solely as a “woman’s disease.”
 Moreover, among men whose lifestyle habits put them at increased risk, few recognize the disease as a significant threat to their mobility and independence.

-Osteoporosis develops less often in men than in women because men have larger skeletons, bone loss starts later and progresses more slowly, and there is no period of rapid hormonal change and accompanying rapid bone loss.
-However, in the last few years the problem of osteoporosis in men has been recognized as an important public health issue, particularly in light of estimates that the number of men above the age of 70 will double between 1993 and 2050.
+Osteoporosis is called a “silent disease” because it progresses without symptoms until a fracture occurs.
+It develops less often in men than in women because men have larger skeletons, their bone loss starts later and progresses more slowly, and they have no period of rapid hormonal change and bone loss.
+However, in the past few years the problem of osteoporosis in men has been recognized as an important public health issue, particularly in light of estimates that the number of men above the age of 70 will continue to increase as life expectancy continues to rise.

 What Causes Osteoporosis?

-Bone is constantly changing - that is, old bone is removed and replaced by new bone.
+Bone is constantly changing—that is, old bone is removed and replaced by new bone.
 During childhood, more bone is produced than removed, so the skeleton grows in both size and strength.
-The amount of tissue or bone mass in the skeleton reaches its maximum amount by the late twenties.
+For most people, bone mass peaks during the third decade of life.
 By this age, men typically have accumulated more bone mass than women.
 After this point, the amount of bone in the skeleton typically begins to decline slowly as removal of old bone exceeds formation of new bone.

-Fractures resulting from osteoporosis most commonly occur in the hip, spine, and wrist and can be permanently disabling.
-Hip fractures are especially likely to be disabling.
-Perhaps because such fractures tend to occur at older ages in men than in women, men who sustain hip fractures are more likely to die from complications than are women.
-More than half of all men who suffer a hip fracture are discharged to a nursing home, and 79 percent of those who survive for one year after a hip fracture still live in nursing homes or intermediate care facilities.
+Fractures resulting from osteoporosis most commonly occur in the hip, spine, and wrist, and can be permanently disabling.
+Hip fractures are especially dangerous.
+Perhaps because such fractures tend to occur at older ages in men than in women, men who sustain hip fractures are more likely than women to die from complications.

 Primary and Secondary Osteoporosis

 There are two main types of osteoporosis: primary and secondary.
-In cases of primary osteoporosis, the condition is either caused by age-related bone loss (sometimes called senile osteoporosis) or the cause is unknown (idiopathic osteoporosis).
-The term idiopathic osteoporosis is used only for men less than 70 years old; in older men, age-related bone loss is assumed to be the cause.
+In cases of primary osteoporosis, either the condition is caused by age-related bone loss (sometimes called senile osteoporosis) or the cause is unknown (idiopathic osteoporosis).
+The term idiopathic osteoporosis is typically used only for men younger than 70 years old; in older men, age-related bone loss is assumed to be the cause.

-At least half of men with osteoporosis have at least one (sometimes more than one) secondary cause.
-In cases of secondary osteoporosis, the loss of bone mass is caused by certain lifestyle behaviors, diseases or medications.
-The most common causes of secondary osteoporosis in men include exposure to glucocorticoid medication, hypogonadism (low levels of testosterone), alcohol abuse, smoking, gastrointestinal disease, hypercalciuria and immobilization.
+The majority of men with osteoporosis have at least one (sometimes more than one) secondary cause.
+In cases of secondary osteoporosis, the loss of bone mass is caused by certain lifestyle behaviors, diseases, or medications.
+The most common causes of secondary osteoporosis in men include exposure to glucocorticoid medications, hypogonadism (low levels of testosterone), alcohol abuse, smoking, gastrointestinal disease, hypercalciuria, and immobilization.

 Causes of Secondary Osteoporosis in Men